Living in a freezing hole, watching for tigers that may never come

 Chris Morgan’s mustache is frozen to his face.
 He’s a tough guy, but nothing compared to the man he’s about to meet.

-Subscribe to The Wild podcast wherever you get your podcasts.
+Subscribe to THE WILD wherever you get your podcasts.

 Sooyong Park is a Korean filmmaker who had a singular goal: film Siberian tigers.
 It sounds straightforward, but had never been done before.